March Madness Caesars Sportsbook Promo Code: Use SICZRDYW and Bet $1 to Double Your Winnings on 10 Bets

 Can you bet on March Madness in the US?

-Yes, while a number of states have restrictions on college sports betting and prop bets involving college players, most states where betting is legal allow wagers on March Madness.
-Refer to the table below to see your state's policy on March Madness betting.
+Yes, although some states have restrictions on college sports betting and prop bets involving college players, most states where betting is legal permit wagers on March Madness.
+Check the table below to see your state's regulations.

 Compare March Madness betting promos

-The top online sportsbooks in the nation are putting their best foot forward during the Big Dance.
-In addition to the Caesars Sportsbook promo code offer, you can claim lucrative welcome bonuses from BetMGM, DraftKings, and FanDuel.
+The best online sportsbooks are stepping up their game for March Madness.
+Along with the Caesars Sportsbook promo code offer, you can also grab attractive welcome bonuses from BetMGM, DraftKings, and FanDuel.

 BetMGM